-(BAM) across the street is a great way to take a break from the crowds and engage your family in art.
-And every Friday through November, BAM offers a Bellevue Arts Museum free art class for teens (4–7 p.m.), in partnership with the GAGE academy.
+A visit to Bellevue Arts Museum (BAM) across the street is a great way to take a break from the crowds and engage your family in art.
+And every Friday through November, BAM offers a free art class for teens (4–7 p.m.), in partnership with the GAGE academy.
 Preregister online.

 Hungry?
 Make a beeline to Beecher’s Handmade Cheese, where your kids will love their famous mac and cheese.
 Or pop by the mall’s many other kid-friendly dining options, including Red Robin, Blue C Sushi, or P.F.
 Changs.
 Snag a treat at Pinkabella Cupcakes, Red Mango, Frost or the new Lolli and Pops which stocks unique sweets from all over the world.